pragma-strict/node-physics-js/README.md

 # Node_physics

-A simple node-based plant evolution sim with simulated physics at each node to guide the plants' evolutionary path.
+A simple node-based physics simulation system.
+To be used as a basis for other simple physics projects.